 Training is really important so that the staff you employ are competent to carry out what can sometimes be very complex nursing tasks.
 They need to have the right skills but they also need to feel confident both personally and professionally.
 It is equally important for the health professionals involved with you, to feel confident your staff are providing a high quality and skilled service.
 Some people are happy to take the lead on training whilst others appreciate some more experienced input.

 “I have found that developing a training programme for my personal assistants has really helped them work in a professional way.
 Somehow they now seem more responsible and actually more empowered.
 I have found that some of the training can be done by e-learning but other aspects have to be more interactive.
 It’s a combination of professional courses and hands-on experience which can involve quite a lot of extra work to get things up and running”

-Do you need an arrangement that is organized locally?
+Do you need an arrangement that is organised locally?

 “Having someone independent alongside you in meetings with your PCT can be a great help.
 They’re not part of the local politics.
 It can also help if they have a good knowledge of the national agenda”.

 Experience has shown that having the right support in the early stages can make a long-term difference to the success of your personal health budget.
 What support is available will depend on where you live.
 It may come from an advocacy service, a voluntary organisation, a third party agency or a direct payments service.
 Whichever option you choose, it is crucial that the people providing support and advocacy really understand the purpose of a personal health budget and the context in which they are being developed.
 Whilst there are many similarities between social care personal budgets and personal health budgets, there are also significant differences.
 The differences really come to light when dealing with complex health issues.